A guide to electric car home charging and charger installation

-Read on to find out everything you need to know about electric car charging at home.
+Read on to find out everything you need to know about installing an electric car charger at home.

 There are a few different things to think about when picking your home electric car charging point.

 - Cost: According to the RAC, the average is around £8001 – but you may be able to get a grant to help you pay.
 More on that below!

 - Cable: You’ll need to decide if you want a tethered charger (with a cable) or an untethered one (without a cable).
 Tethered is less fuss, but untethered has the bonus of being able to connect to pretty much any electric car.

 - Design: You’ll have to see the charger on your wall every day, after all – so get something you like the look of!

-- Other features: There are a ton of cool EV charger features out there – you might want to get a charger that’s compatible with your solar panels, for example.
+- Other features: There are a tonne of cool EV charger features out there – you might want to get a charger that’s compatible with your solar panels, for example.